Code of Ethics

 Interactions within the Profession

 Honor the homeopathic profession, its history and traditions.
 Each practitioner’s words and actions reflect upon the profession as a whole.
-Speak respectfully about fellow practitioners, both homeopathic and in other fields acknowledging differences in styles of practice and training in a constructive way, whether in public or with patients.
+Speak respectfully about fellow practitioners, both homeopathic and in other fields, acknowledging differences in styles of practice and training in a constructive way, whether in public or with clients/patients.

 Continue personal and professional development by undertaking further study, conferring with colleagues, and seeking greater understanding of homeopathic theory and practice, and supporting other homeopaths in that goal.
 Promote the art and science of homeopathy through appropriate research.